 Magwitch is taken to prison, but his trial is delayed a little bit because there are no prison officers in town that can confirm that Magwitch is the same man that was exiled to New South Wales many years ago.
-The only man who could really confirm this is Compeyson.
-But he’s swimming with the fishies, as it were.
+The only man who could really confirm this is Compeyson, and he's conveniently drowned.

 Pip implores Jaggers to take on Magwitch's case, but Mr. Jaggers tells Pip it's a lost cause.
 Once a witness is found who can confirm that Magwitch is in fact Magwitch, he will be sentenced to death.

 Jaggers scolds Pip for not hanging onto his fortune.
 Now, Magwitch's money will go directly to the government.
 When Magwitch fought Compeyson in the Thames, he found a book of papers in his pocket that were from a bank in New South Wales and that detailed Magwitch's fortune.
 Apparently, Compeyson thought he'd get a reward by ratting out Magwitch.